-After a spate of cancellations last summer, we’re cautiously optimistic about the number of summer camp options opening up in the Headwaters region.
+After a spate of cancellations last year, we’re cautiously optimistic about the number of camp options opening up in the Headwaters region.

 Stay tuned for more news.
 Please check in with the camps directly for updates and changes.
-Our list of links below features camps mentioned above and others that have operated in previous years.
+Our list of links below features camps that have operated in previous years.
 If you run a camp, please use our events listings form to tell us about your offerings.
 We will collect them on this page.
-Any questions, please contact [email protected]
+Any questions, please contact [email protected].

 Happy Camping from In The Hills!